 The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

-The 160-acre Descanso Gardens was once owned by prominent L.A. newspaper editor E. Manchester Boddy.
-Boddy purchased the land in the late 1930's, then sold it to Los Angeles County in 1953 to use as a park.
+The 160-acre Descanso Gardens was originally owned by prominent L.A. newspaper editor E. Manchester Boddy who purchased the land in the late 1930's, then sold it to Los Angeles County in 1953 to use as a park.

-You will need 3 to 4 hours at Descanso Gardens to explore 20 themed gardens, and visit Boddy's 12,000 square foot house.
-Stop by the restaurant, cafe and gift shop, and take kids to the miniature railroad.
+Set aside 3 to 4 hours at Descanso Gardens to explore 20 themed gardens, and visit Boddy's 12,000 square foot house.
+Stop by the cafe and gift shop, and take kids to the miniature railroad.

 Descanso Gardens is located at 1418 Descanso Drive, La Canada Flintridge.
 Check hours & admission.